hpoharvard/fdo/README.md

 # Freshman Dean Office Application
-Harvard University Freshman Dean Office Application This is self contained prototype for the Harvard University Freshman Dean Office.
-It's base on ArcGIS JS 4.1 API (https://developers.arcgis.com/javascript/)
+Harvard University Freshman Dean Office Application.

+The Harvard University Freshman Dean Office application is based on ArcGIS JS 4.x API (https://developers.arcgis.com/javascript/) and is meant to help freshman students to search for amenities on the main campus.